 What we learned about seeds and plants:

-- Stems grow up – roots grow down – this simple fact is news to many 3 year olds.
-Watch the joy on their faces as you tell them!
+- Stems grow up – roots grow down – this simple fact is new to many 3 year olds.
+Watch the joy on their faces as they learn!

 - Plants grow from seeds.